cogell/sacrum/README.md

 Todos
 ----
-- fix watch tasks to track the right files - WORKING HERE
-- rename connect:livereload task (it is scary)
 - check to see if files are getting reloaded twice (seems to be a freq problem)
 - check if scripts living in app/scripts is a dependency
 - dry up grunt copy tasks (need to learn more grunt-fu to do this)